allenmackley/Notes-Examples-Snippets/js/design_patterns/module_pattern.md

 ### Module Pattern

-The Module Pattern encapulates private state using closures.
+The Module Pattern encapulates private methods using closures.

 Although there are some good things about this pattern, there are a lot of tradeoffs, such as the inability to create automated tests.